wragge/closed-glams-covid19/index.md

 ### Woollahra Municipal Council

 * 16 March 2020 – Public libraries closed including  Woollahra Library at Double Bay, Watsons Bay Library and Paddington Library.
 [More info...](https://www.woollahra.nsw.gov.au/news/articles/get_the_facts_covid-19#libraries)

+## Queensland

+### Museum of Brisbane

+* 16 March 2020 – Museum is open, but public programming and tours have been suspended for at least two weeks.

 ## South Australia